 Barbara Lilker graduated from the Faculty of Architecture at the University of Toronto in 1996.
 She is founding partner of the multidisciplinary design firm Lilker Hecht Design Studio, which concentrates on small-scale residential and commercial architecture.
 Since 2001 Barbara has developed and taught architecture programs to children of all ages as a faculty member of the Avenue Road Arts School, an outreach instructor for Vibe Arts and for various public and private schools in Toronto.
 Barbara’s focus has been to use architecture as a vehicle to integrate the arts, science and social studies objectives of the Ontario curriculum.
-Most recently Barbara co-developed and is an educator for No. 9 Contemporary Art and the Environment’s program: Imagining My Sustainable Community.
+Barbara co-developed and is an educator for No. 9 Contemporary Art and the Environment’s program: Imagining My Sustainable Community.
 This program, in partnership with the Toronto District School Board, teaches grade 7 and 8 students about sustainable urban design and architecture with a focus on enhancing eco-literacy.
-Barbara has taught the Imagining My Sustainable Community program to over 2000 Toronto students as well as in Chicago through a partnership with The Chicago Architecture Foundation and with the Hamilton Wentworth School Board.
+Barbara has taught the Imagining My Sustainable Community program to over 3000 Toronto students as well as in Chicago through a partnership with The Chicago Architecture Foundation and with the Hamilton Wentworth School Board.
 Barbara is a co-recipient of the 2018 Community Art Educator of the Year award from the Ontario Arts Education Association.

-SANDRA ISKANDAR, Lead Bilingual Architectural Educator Imagining My Sustainable Community
+Lead Bilingual Architectural Educator Imagining My Sustainable Community

-Sandra Iskandar graduated from the School of Architecture at Carleton University in 2000 in Ottawa.
+Sandra Iskandar graduated from the School of Architecture at Carleton University in 1999.
 Sandra is a community minded individual who enjoys blurring the lines between Art, Architecture and the Public Realm.
 As an educator, she strives to empower students to think like city builders.
-Through her workshops, Sandra encourages an open dialogue in the classroom to allow synergy and collaboration amongst students in order to promote ideas for constructing healthy communities.
-Native from Montreal, she is bilingual Lead Architectural Educator with No.9 Contemporary Art & The Environment; Arts Educator and with Inner City Angels in Toronto, Hamilton and Kingston.
-With Waterfront Toronto’s Underpass Park, Sandra has been instrumental for guiding public art design ideas and supporting the evolution of this rich urban context, otherwise termed as ‘designing future cities’.
+Through her workshops, Sandra encourages an open dialogue in the classroom to allow synergy and collaboration amongst students in order to promote ideas for constructing healthy inclusive communities.
+As a bilingual Lead Architectural Educator with No.9 Contemporary Art & The Environment; Arts Educator with Inner City Angels in Toronto and Hamilton and her involvement with Waterfront Toronto’s Underpass Park, Sandra has been instrumental for guiding the design ideas and supporting the evolution of public realm in this rich urban context, otherwise termed as ‘designing future cities’.